Dr

 He holds Masters degrees in Education and Theology.
 His doctorate (TCD) concerns the cognition of biological natural kinds and their classification.

-Dr. McCloughlin is engaged in research concerning plant ecology, and the estuaries of north county Dublin, specifically on the biodiversity and how it is affected by the water quality entering the estuaries, especially phosphate pollution and its sequestration.
+Dr. McCloughlin is engaged in research concerning plant ecology (Herbarium Studies) and how this can be incorporated into school education, woodland ecology - ecosystem restoration and invertebrate ecology in watercourses, the estuaries of north County Dublin, e.g. water quality entering the estuaries, especially phosphate pollution and its sequestration and again how this can be incorporated into school education.

 Research interests